 This is a regular misconception.
-You have a newly designed website, filled with pages of perfect, engaging content aimed at your target audience, and you have a blog or library resource centre to showcase interesting insights and resources for your customers that you update regularly.
+You have a newly designed website filled with pages of perfect, engaging content that speaks clearly to your target audience.
+You have a blog to showcase your expertise and insight.
+You have a library or resource centre for visitors to quickly find their what they need.

 That should be all you need, right?